This post may contain affiliate links, please read our disclosure policy.

 There are complimentary tasting available for Lynmar Advocates but they do require reservations in advance.
 If you are interested in a delicious farm to table lunch paired with delicious wines you should definitely consider the Lynmar Experience.
 This is a 3-course meal prepared with ingredients from the estate and local area paired with the perfect Lynmar wines for your dishes.
 The meal last approximately 2 and ½ hours and is offered once per day Thursday through Sunday from April 3rd to November 4th.
 Cost is $95 per person or $75 per person for Advocates.

-These are just five of the wonderful wineries available for you to visit in Sonoma.
+These are just a few of the wonderful wineries available for you to visit in Sonoma.
 Keep in mind that all of these wineries will have special events throughout the year so be sure to check their websites before planning your trip.
 Most of the wineries listed here do require reservations in advance, but there are many that don’t, if you see one that looks nice or you recognize the name, don’t hesitate to stop in.
 The employees will let you know if reservations are required.

 You should also consider becoming a member at your favorite wineries.
 You may be able to attend tastings or special events for free or at a reduced cost and you will get the first choice picks of your favorite wines to sip at home.